UF Health Shands Hospital was ranked as one of the nation's top hospitals for orthopaedics by

 CHECK BLOOD CIRCULATION

-- If the bleeding continues, apply direct pressure to the site of bleeding.
-DO NOT apply a tourniquet to the extremity to stop the bleeding unless it is life-threatening.
+If the bleeding continues, apply direct pressure to the site of bleeding.
+DO NOT apply a tourniquet to the extremity to stop the bleeding unless it is life threatening.
+Tissue can only survive for a limited amount of time once a tourniquet is applied.

 - DO NOT move the person unless the broken bone is stable.